by Andrea M. Darcy

 10. Do I spend most of my life feeling worthless compared to others?

 Low self-esteem is one of the leading causes of depression.
 And always comparing yourself (unfavourably) just makes life harder.
 It might be your career that suffers, or your social life, or your love life.
 Therapy helps you see yourself from new and more encouraging perspectives.

 I am still not sure if I need a therapist…

 These questions cover the most common reasons that people come to therapy, such as depression, anxiety, low self-esteem, difficult life changes, and addictions.
 But there are many other reasons to seek support.
 Join our blog now to receive the next post in this series, “Surprising questions that show you could benefit from therapy”.

 Are you thinking you’d like to try a therapist?
 Harley Therapy puts you in contact with highly trained and professional therapists in the UK.
 Always travelling?
-Try a Skype therapist, as flexible as you are.
+Try an online therapist, as flexible as you are.

 Still have questions or want to share an experience about learning if you need therapy?
 Use the public comment box below.